WARNING: MAJOR SPOILERS AHEAD. If you DO NOT want to be spoiled, please DO NOT read. You have been warned.

-Yao San was working in a wealthy family as a servant, trying to take care of Ah Jun whom was ten years old.
+Yao San was working at a wealthy resident as a servant, trying to take care of Ah Jun who was ten years old.
 Ah Jun grew up to be a very smart kid and was very caring toward his Uncle San.
 Because the many traps they fell into with using real names or relying on relatives since the very first day, Yao San had changed his surname to Liu (劉)–as also Ah Jun’s surname.
 So they were known as Liu San (劉三) and Liu Jun (劉俊) to the wealthy family whom they resided at and served under.

 Aside from helping his Uncle San with the labor when Yao San fell ill one time, Ah Jun also continued to practice his family’s saber skills–to which Yao San managed to take the Si Ma’s Saber techniques manual with him upon his departure from the inn years ago.
 One day when Ah Jun was doing his cleaning duties, he spotted some suspicious activities within the household and went to snoop on them.
 He eavesdropped and heard about the family’s conflicts with Si Ma Xiao and Jun Wu Chou.
 (This family was actually the family that Si Ma Xiao went to that one night after the day duel and avenged Jun Wu Chou’s siblings’ deaths.)
 Ah Jun did not know of his real family background so he was just snooping with much curiosity.
 However, he was discovered later by the head servant.
 He was questioned by the head of the house (the old granny whom he thought was very nice since she had allowed Yao San some time off to rest while Ah Jun took over the house duties).
 Upon hearing that Ah Jun heard everything they talked about, including their plots against Jun Wu Chou, the granny immediately took it into her hands to eliminate Ah Jun to avoid the secrets from leaking out.
 Luckily, Ah Jun was able to fend himself off with his saber skills but he was no match for the granny.
 As he waited for his fate to be bestowed upon his shoulders, Jun Wu Chou arrived to save him from harm.
 (Since Jun had passed all the assassins that the granny stationed at various points to kill him.)